-- What About Backpacking Sleeping Pads?
+- Backpacking Sleeping Pads

-Therm-a-Rest released the first self-inflating mattress in the early 1970s, and the same basic design has soldiered on for years, although modern iterations are thicker and far more luxurious.
-The interior is filled with an open cell foam that compresses for hauling and expands when you open the valve (s) to provide both comfort and support (hence, the self-inflating designation).
-In comparison to air mattresses below, a self-inflating mat has a cushier feel and better structure (it doesn’t compress in the corners or sides like some air mattresses).
-And if you happen to get a puncture, you still have a modicum of support underneath you.
-For camping when weight and packed size aren’t the highest priorities, self-inflating mattresses are our favorites.
+Therm-a-Rest released the first self-inflating mattress in the early 1970s, and the same basic design has soldiered on for years.
+The interior of these mattresses is filled with an open-cell foam that expands and fills with air when you open the valve (hence the name "self-inflating").
+In comparison to a pure air mattresses, a self-inflating mat has a cushier feel thanks to the foam, although it doesn’t compress as small and is heavier.
+For camping when comfort is more important than weight and packed size, self-inflating mattresses are our favorites.
 It's no coincidence the plush Therm-a-Rest MondoKing 3D tops our list.

-For warm weather, the decision becomes more complicated, if only a little.
-The main benefit of an airbed is it gets you further off the ground for easier in and out (a cot can do the same, and more).
-And if you’re trying to save some dough, airbeds are friendlier for use at home for guests, especially if you choose a 2-person queen-sized airbed.
-Comfort-wise, however, we give the standard sleeping mat the upside, particularly those that have foam in the construction.
+With plenty of sleeping space in your camping tent, you may have the luxury to decide between a traditional sleeping mattress or a full-on blow up air bed.
+So which one should you choose?
+The main benefit of an air bed is it gets you further off the ground for easier in and out (a cot can do the same).
+Further, the large size is great for couples, families, or if you just like to spread out.
+And if you’re trying to save some dough, air beds are friendlier for use at home for guests, especially if you choose a two-person queen-sized air bed.
+In terms of comfort, however, we give the standard sleeping mat the upside, particularly those that have foam in the construction.
 One exception is the all-in-one REI Kingdom Sleep System.
-The combination of an airbed, mattress pad and headboard are enough to win us over.
-So, to sum up: get the airbed for warm weather, if the extra height is helpful and if you want a very large sleeping platform.
-Otherwise, stick with a sleeping mat.
+The combination of an air bed, mattress pad, and quilt is pretty hard to beat.

-The vast majority of camping mattresses are self-inflating and utilize a familiar twist valve.
+The majority of camping mattresses are self-inflating and utilize a familiar twist valve.
 Opening the valve allows the pad to work its self-inflating magic and expand the foam.
 Depending on the model, you may or may not need to blow a few extra breaths to get the mat fully inflated.
 We’ve found that the quality of the valves does vary by price, and budget pads like the Coleman Camp Pad have a flimsier plastic than premium options from REI or Therm-a-Rest, which impacts long-term durability.
-In addition, some of the large self-inflating pads, like the REI CampBed or Therm-a-Rest MondoKing, have 2 valves to shorten inflation and deflation times.
+In addition, some of the large self-inflating pads, like the Exped MegaMat or Therm-a-Rest MondoKing, have two valves to shorten inflation and deflation times.